mudox/home/content/post/site-build-notes.md

 there is unbalanced `{{ end }}`.
 For example missing `{{ end }}` for `{{ block
 "main" . }}` ...

+---

+Reducing `line-hegiht` of some elements deep in the document DOM has no effect under certain limit.

+As stated on [line-height | MDN], ancestor block element's `line-height` set a lower bound for descendant elements.
+And the suggested value form is `<number>` (without any following units).

+Use browser element inspector to `line-height` inheritance relationship that prevents your to reduce it.

+My strategy is to set a lowest value (e.g. 1) at `<html>` element, then set effective value in elements as deep in the DOM as possible.

 # References

 [MDN Web Docs]